 The Nokia 7.1 may struggle in low-light conditions as much as any phone but it’s a solid camera nonetheless.
 You’ll find two rear cameras with Zeiss optics to increase precision, the primary 12-megapixel lens has an f/1.8 aperture paired with a 5-megapixel lens for depth sensing.
 A variety of modes can be applied to enhance and play with your shots.
 HMD’s “Bothie” mode, for example, would let you snap a photo from the back and the front 8-megapixel camera simultaneously.

 It’s no powerhouse with only a 3,060mAh battery but you’ll likely be able to go through a full day depending on use.
 Thankfully, it supports fast charging through its USB-C port.
-For a phone at this price, the Nokia 7.1 is a worthy midrange contender with a 4-star rating in our review.
-Snag this flagship-like smartphone for only $200 on Best Buy.
+For a phone at this price, 4-star rating in our review.
+Snag this flagship-like smartphone for only $200 on Best Buy.with a

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.